sharidloaiciga/GU-CLASP.github.io/content/pages/people/ruth-kempson/publications.md

 Gregoromichelaki, E. and Kempson, R. (2015) Joint utterances and the (Split-)Turn Taking Puzzle.In: Jacob L. Mey & Alessandro Capone (eds.)
 Interdisciplinary studies in Pragmatics, Culture and Society Heidelberg, Springer.

-Kempson, Cann & Chatzikyriakidis, (2015) Language as mechanisms for interaction: how we do what we do (commentary on Christiansen & Chater The Now-or-Never Bottleneck.
-Brain & Behavioral Science
+Kempson, R. Cann, R. & Chatzikyriakidis, S. (2015) Language as mechanisms for interaction: Syntax as procedures for online interactive meaning building (commentary on Christiansen & Chater The Now-or-Never Bottleneck).
+Brain & Behavioral Science, 39, 35-36

 Chatzikyriakidis, S., Gregoromichelaki, E., and Kempson, R. (2015) Language as a set of mechanisms for interaction.
 In R. Kempson, Robin Cooper, Matthew Purver (eds.)
 Proceedings of IWCS 2015, Queen Mary University of London, April 2015.